Azure/GPT-RAG/docs/AZDO-SETUP.md

 export AZURE_DEVOPS_EXT_PAT=<your-pat>
 ```

+### `azd` environments

+Next, you will create an `azd` environment per target environment alongside a pipeline definition.
+In this guide, pipeline definitions are created with `azd pipeline config`.
+Read more about azd pipeline config [here](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/configure-devops-pipeline?tabs=azdo).
+View the CLI documentation [here](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/reference#azd-pipeline-config).

+> [!IMPORTANT]
+> The `azd pipeline config` command will create the service principal and service connection.
+Note that the service connection will always be created with the name `azconnection`, so after each `azd pipeline config` command, you will need to perform 2 post-setup actions:
+>
+> 1. Run the provided command to update the Subject identifier in the federated credential. _In this example, we will be using the name of the environment._
+> 2. [Update the service connection](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops#edit-a-service-connection) name to match the final section of the Subject identifier (in this example, with the name of the environment).
+This will be done in the Azure DevOps web app.
+You may get a warning when you do this - choose 'Keep as draft', then 'Finish setup', then 'Verify and save'.

+When running `azd pipeline config` for each environment, choose **Azure DevOps** as the provider, choose your target Azure subscription, and Azure location.
+When prompted to commit and push your local changes to start the configured CI pipeline, say 'N'.

 Login to Azure:

 ```bash
 az login
 ```

-When running `azd pipeline config` for each environment, choose **Azure DevOps** as provider, Az subscription, and Az location.
-When prompted to commit and push your local changes to start the configured CI pipeline, say 'N'.

-The `azd pipeline config` command will create the service principal and service connection.
-Note that the service connection will always be created with the name `azconnection`, so after each `azd pipeline config` command, you will need to perform 2 post-setup actions:

-1. Run the provided command to update the Subject identifier in the federated credential.
-In this example, we will be using the name of the environment.
-2. Update the service connection name to match the final section of the Subject identifier (in this example, with the name of the environment).
-This will be done in the Azure DevOps web app.
-You may get a warning when you do this - choose 'Keep as draft', then 'Finish setup', then 'Verify and save'.

-First, set some variables that will be used:
+Then, set some variables that will be used:

 ```bash
 org='<your-org-name>'